ritututeja/HAMR_Tutorial/step2.rst

 **Read mapping**
 ------------------

 In this step, we will align our reads to the A. thaliana (TAIR10) reference genome.
-We will be using HiSAT2-index-align app from the Discovery Environment (DE).
-HISAT2 build and map app builds a HISAT2 index and then map the reads.
+We will be using HiSAT2-index-align app from the Discovery Environment (DE) that builds a HISAT2 index for your genome and then map the reads.

 ----